 According to a FoxNews interview with FCC Commissioner Brendan Carr, TikTok is: “The number one place where young Americans get their news…”

-FCC Commissioner Carr also notes that TikTok (called Bytedance in China) censors harmful content for Chinese teens only, showing entirely different content to Chinese young people of mostly educational materials.
+FCC Commissioner Carr also notes that TikTok (called Bytedance in China) censors harmful content for Chinese teens only, showing entirely different content of mostly educational materials to Chinese young people.

 Alongside potentially biased content algorithms for US teens, the FBI and CIA also believe TikTok poses a national cyber security risk for data privacy reasons.